Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

       - [**5.3(a) Asterix Separator**](#53a-asterix-separator)
       - [**5.3(b) `<|endoftext|>` Separator**](#53b-endoftext-separator)

 As a former EWI AID user, finding the best formats to inject context and exploring the ability to inject items into specific places in the context are an important part of my NAI user experience.
 This page contains information I have learned through testing or the work of others.
 I will try to credit the original discoverer where possible.
-Please feel free to reach out on Discord if you believe credit is misattributed.
+Please feel free to reach out on Discord (Kalmarr) if you believe credit is misattributed.

 Note that my preferred use case is detailed Lorebook Entries injected relatively close to the context.
 You can shift your use of `Insertion Position` to be similar to your use in EWI.
 I speak in further detail in the sections below.
+My use case is generally due to my preference to use non-human characters in my stories.
+I expect that simpler use cases with fewer unusual characters/attributes will probably behave better and without as much force.

 Testing will not always be described in significant detail, e.g. always including percentage of success/failure for certain things.
 At this stage, my goal is to test general ways of improving output.
+I will generall try to describe the result in relative terms (clearer, more accurate, more creative, etc.), compared to other settings/entries.

 ## 1. Lorebook Settings

 The Lorebook has incredibly helpful settings for use in context injection.
 It is extremely customizable.
 These are the settings I have found to be the most useful and why.
 I also address some testing completed.

+The primary useful settings to change in Lorebook entries are `Priority` and `Insertion`.
+The other settings may be referenced in other areas of this guide, or in more detail in the future.

+- `Priority` refers to, essentially, the order in which types of context are built in the overall context.
+The lower the number as an integer (`-700` as an example), the closer to input the priority type is injected into the context.
+The number is, in essence, completely arbitrary and used as the basis of their relative position to each other.
+- `Insertion` is what occurs after the entries are sorted by priority, and refers to how many lines/sentences/tokens (depending on settings chosen) the entries is moved from its position in the context.
+In the example of an Author's Note set to have `-800` priority ("highest" priority) and `-4` insertion, the AN will be placed 3 new lines from the bottom of the context.
+A positive insertion value will push the entry down in the context.
+  - Positive insertion value remains, to my knowledge, untested.
+It remains to be seen whether there is potential use for that.

 ### 1.1 Priority